Speed indicator signs

 Assessing the need for speed indicator signs

-- the impact on driver speeds is not always as effective as communities anticipate.
-This is particularly the case in the longer term and where drivers are predominantly repeat users of a route.
+- the signs often don’t have the impact on driver speeds that communities anticipate, particularly in the longer term and where drivers regularly use the same road